Level:

 This spot has been added by

-The water is shallow and generally calm and clear, which makes it an ideal spot for children and beginners.
+The water is shallow and generally calm and clear, which makes it an ideal spot for beginners.
 The shallow depths also result in excellent light for taking photos.
-Watch out for boats that come and go on this site when you are out to sea.
-And you should also be careful you don’t hit your head against the wooden stilts as you are swimming (watch where you are going!).
+Watch out for boat traffic.

 You must be logged in to post a comment.